MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/controlfp-s.md

 This function is ignored when you use [`/clr` (Common Language Runtime Compilation)](../../build/reference/clr-common-language-runtime-compilation.md) to compile because the common language runtime (CLR) only supports the default floating-point precision.

 By default, this function's global state is scoped to the application.
-To change this, see [Global state in the CRT](../global-state.md).
+To change this behavior, see [Global state in the CRT](../global-state.md).

 ### Mask constants and values